 9. The myth: “My partner and I are both HIV positive — there’s no reason for us to practice safer sex.”

-10. The Myth: Anti-retroviral drugs are toxic and more dangerous than the HIV itself
+10. The Myth: Anti-retroviral drugs are toxic and more dangerous than HIV itself

 The Reality: Anti-retroviral drugs are powerful.
-Taken in combinations of two or more drugs at a time, they can keep HIV infection in check for long periods.
+Taken in combination with two or more drugs at a time, they can keep HIV infection in check for long periods.
 Antiretroviral drugs have reduced the death rate from HIV/AIDS by 80%.
 At the same time, they have made dramatic improvements in the quality of life for people who have HIV infection.
-At the same time, anti-retroviral drugs have side effects of their own and can cause interactions for other drugs that a person may need to take for opportunistic infections.
-Educating yourself about the drugs you are taking, knowing what side effects to look for and working in partnership with a doctor whom you trust can keep the drawbacks of anti-retroviral therapy low.
+At the same time, anti-retroviral drugs have side effects of their own and can cause interactions with other drugs that a person may need to take for opportunistic infections.
+Educating yourself about the drugs you are taking, knowing what side effects to look for, and working in partnership with a doctor whom you trust can keep the drawbacks of anti-retroviral therapy low.

 Myths about HIV are very dangerous.
 They can cause you to be afraid of something that is not dangerous.
 And they can make you feel like something is not dangerous when it really is!

 So be careful.
 Sometimes seemingly well-informed or well-meaning people give out wrong information.
-If you have a question about HIV, talk to your health care provider, your local AIDS organization, or the CDC National AIDS Hotline at 1-800-CDC-INFO (232-4636).
+If you have a question about HIV, talk to your healthcare provider, or your local AIDS organization.